-Speaking with reporters of the People's Army Newspaper, delegate Nguyen Tao, member of the National Assembly's Law Committee and Deputy Head of the National Assembly Delegation of Lam Dong province, said that the press should be allowed to record audio and video of the trial, but in a separate room connected to live television.
+Speaking with a reporter from the People's Army Newspaper, delegate Nguyen Tao, member of the National Assembly's Law Committee and Deputy Head of the National Assembly Delegation of Lam Dong province, said that the press should be allowed to record audio and video of the trial, but in a separate room connected to live television.

 According to delegate Nguyen Tao, under current conditions and facilities, it is very difficult to allow the press to fully participate at any stage of the trial.

-“In fact, the current courtroom area is very small.
-Meanwhile, there are many press agencies that need to attend.
-Allowing one newspaper to attend while another does not would be unreasonable,” the delegate analyzed.
+“In reality, the current courtroom area is very small.
+Meanwhile, there are many press agencies that want to attend.
+Allowing one newspaper to attend but not another would be unreasonable,” the delegate analyzed.

-Delegate Nguyen Tao: There needs to be an area or a live broadcast room for reporters to work.
+Delegate Nguyen Tao: There needs to be an area or a live TV room for reporters to work.

 “Many countries have areas for the press to work and the trial is broadcast live.
 But if the press wants to record live at the trial site, it will be very difficult, because all reporters must be treated equally according to the Press Law.
-Whether one person can enter and another cannot will be a matter to consider,” said the delegate.
+Whether one person can enter and another cannot will be a matter to consider,” the delegate said.

-Delegate Nguyen Tao also shared that, having been in the court profession for over 40 years, he clearly understands that maintaining order in a court is “extremely difficult”.
-Especially in trials with many defendants, sometimes there are hundreds of defendants, and there is not even enough space for security forces to support the court; in addition, there are hundreds of lawyers… Meanwhile, the space of the hall is quite small.
+Delegate Nguyen Tao also shared that, having worked in the court for more than 40 years, he understands very well that maintaining order in a court is “extremely difficult”.
+Especially in trials with many defendants, sometimes there are hundreds of defendants, and there is not even enough space for security forces to support the court; in addition, there are hundreds of lawyers… Meanwhile, the space in the hall is quite small.

-"Thus, recording and filming must take place via live television screen," delegate Nguyen Tao emphasized.
+"Thus, the recording and filming must take place via live television screen," delegate Nguyen Tao emphasized.

-However, according to delegate Nguyen Tao, for trials related to ethics, society, private secrets, or related to marriage, family, or private secrets that the people involved do not want to make public, the provisions of the law must be followed and cannot be recorded or filmed.
+However, according to delegate Nguyen Tao, for trials related to ethics, society, private secrets, or related to marriage, family, or private secrets that the people involved do not want to make public, the provisions of the law must be followed and cannot be recorded.

 “For example, evidence of a spouse's adultery cannot be made public,” the delegate said.